Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Related Work

 Our solution approach also matches the observed trajectory data in an \ac{mle} framework.
 In contrast to all methods above, we do so by making a \ac{gne} solver differentiable.
 This approach yields two important benefits over existing methods: (\romannumeral 1) general (coupled) inequality constraints can be handled explicitly, and (\romannumeral 2) the entire pipeline supports direct integration with other differentiable elements, such as \acp{nn}.

+This latter benefit is a key motivation for our approach that is not enabled by the formulations in \cite{le2021lucidgames} and \cite{peters2021inferring}.

-Note that Geiger~\etalcite{geiger2021learning} explore a similar differentiable pipeline for end-to-end prediction of game parameters.
-Importantly, however, that approach is limited to potential games, i.e., games that can be cast as equivalent single-player optimal control problems.
-Our approach does not have this limitation and is directly applicable to multi-agent games.
+Note that Geiger~\etalcite{geiger2021learning} explore a similar differentiable pipeline for inference of game parameters.
+In contrast to their work, however, our method is not limited to the special class of potential games and applies to general \acp{gnep}.